Resources for Study Participants

 Video | Kitchen Sink Collection

-In this video, you will learn how to sample your kitchen sink.
+In this video, you will learn how to collect the environmental sample from your kitchen sink.

 In this video, you will learn how to sample your kitchen sink using a pre-moistened swab and an empty tube.
 Watch this how-to video about the Kitchen Sink Collection to learn more.